 The mailing is now available in the child account.
 All opt out, unsubscribe, and profile links are updated in the template, but the image files remain in the parent account's asset manager (they cannot be transferred directly).
-To fix this, you'll need to upload the images into the child account a relink.
+To fix this, upload the images into the child account and relink them.

-NOTE: Based on your organization's structure, you may want the child account to link directly to the images in the parent account.
-In this case, you do not need to upload and relink.
+NOTE: Based on your organization's structure, you might want the child account to link directly to the images in the parent account.
+If so, you don't have to upload and relink them.

 You've created the perfect template.
-But there's a problem - it lives in your parent account and you need it to also be in your child account.
-Fortunately, there's an way to copy your templates from a parent account to a child account.
+But there's a problem - it lives in your parent account and you want it to also be in your child account.
+There's a way to copy your templates from a parent account to a child account.
 Let's learn how.

-NOTE: An authorized user needs the Maintain Child Account permission to perform these functions.
+NOTE: An authorized user must have the Maintain Child Account permission to perform these functions.
 To learn more about this permission, refer to the Parent-Child Account Overview section above.